openstax/tutor-js/README.md

 # To build for release and deployment:

-1. Run `npm release`
+1. Run `npm run release`
   * This will switch to gh-pages branch, merge master into it, and then build
 1. Commit files and push to github gh-pages branch
+1. Tag and make release in github
-1. Copy sha hash of commit into webview's `bower.json`
+1. Copy sha hash of tag into webview's `bower.json`